klaudiusliasta/tweetscraper/README.md

-# tweetscraper
-this used to scrape tweets via search keyword
+# Twitter Sentiment Analysis with Python

+This code will help you to learn sentiment analysis from tweets on twitter.
+But first, We will start with collecting tweets.